BMW iX: Everything you need to know

-Say hello to the radical-looking BMW iX – an all-electric SUV that will be taking on the Jaguar I-Pace and Audi e-tron when it arrives late next year.
+Say hello to the radical new BMW iX – an all-new electric SUV taking aim at the Audi e-tron and Tesla Model X.

 BMW iX design